McCannLab/HomogenFishOntario/README.md

 ```

 This should install all dependencies.
 In case you are encountering difficulties
-with packages on GitHub, below are the line to install remote packages :
+with the R packages available on GitHub, use the following:

 ```r
 remotes::install_github(